 Irving Resources Inc. (the "Company" or "Irving") was incorporated under the Business Corporations Act (British Columbia) on August 28, 2015 under the name 1047431 B.C.
 Ltd. and changed its name on September 23, 2015 to Irving Resources Inc. The Company's corporate office is located at 999 Canada Place, Suite 404, Vancouver, BC V6C 3E2.
-The Company's shares trade on the Canadian Securities Exchange under the symbol "IRV" and during the period ended November 30, 2020, the Company began trading in the United States on the OTCQX International Exchange under the symbol "IRVRF".

 These condensed interim consolidated financial statements have been prepared on a going concern basis which assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at November 30, 2020, the Company had working capital of \$9,901,066 (February 29, 2020 - \$11,764,418).
+As at May 31, 2021, the Company had working capital of \$12,816,200 (February 28, 2021 - \$8,053,603).
 Management estimates these funds are sufficient to meet its immediate liquidity requirements as well as those for the next twelve months.

 In response to the World Health Organization declaring a global pandemic in March 2020 as a result of the COVID-19 outbreak, the Company is closely monitoring the developments with a focus on the jurisdictions in which the Company operates, specifically Japan and Canada.
 This contagious disease, which has continued to spread, has adversely affected workforces, economies and financial markets globally, potentially leading to an economic downturn.
-The pandemic has not affected the Company; however, it is not possible to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+The pandemic has not materially affected the Company; however, it is not possible to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
 The Company has implemented safety guidelines at its operations and will continue to closely monitor and assess as needed.